Sognefjord: Tourism

 1853 painting of Sognefjord by Hans Gude and Adolph Tidemand.

 Boats connect settlements along the fjord and its sidearms.
 Larger villages on the fjord and its branches include Leirvik, Ytre Oppedal, Vadheim, Høyanger, Vikøyri, Balestrand, Hermansverk, Sogndalsfjøra, Gudvangen, Flåm, Aurlandsvangen, Lærdalsøyri, Årdalstangen, Gaupne and Solvorn.
 Gudvangen is situated by the Nærøyfjord, a branch of the Sognefjord particularly noted for its unspoiled nature and dramatic scenery, and only 300 m across at its narrowest point.
 Together with the Geirangerfjord in Møre og Romsdal, the Nærøyfjord is a UNESCO World Heritage Site.
-From the village of Flåm, the Flåm Railway climbs 864 m up to Myrdal Station in a distance of only 20 km— one of the steepest unassisted railway climb in the world.
+From the village of Flåm, the Flåm Railway climbs 864 m up to Myrdal Station over a distance of only 20 km— one of the steepest unassisted railway climbs in the world.

 Around the inner end of the fjord, three of Norway's famous stave churches have survived: Kaupanger and Urnes (along the shoreline) and Borgund (30 km into the Lærdal valley).

 The Sognefjord Span (power lines) crosses the fjord with a span of 4597 m.
 This is the second largest span of power lines in the world.
 The fjord has become a tourist attraction with summer tourists being an important part of the local economy.

 Transport

 There is a plan to build a road across the Sognefjord, crossing through a submerged tube in mid-water anchored to floats.
 This will avoid storms on the surface, and will not have to go over a kilometer deep to get below the bed of the fjord.

 There are many ferry crossings of the Sognefjord.
-One of the ferryboats that traverses this fjord is the MV Ampere, the world's first battery-electric car ferry, which crosses the fjord between the villages of Lavik and Ytre Oppedal.
+One of the ferryboats that traverses this fjord is the MV Ampere, the world's first battery-electric car ferry, which crosses the fjord between the villages of Lavik and Oppedal.